 Yes, if you don’t want to deep fry the potatoes, you can add boiled potatoes instead.

 If you are making it for festive meals, I would recommend you to deep fry the potatoes and then add to the curry.

 If you are looking for something tasty yet simple, that can be prepared for your everyday meals, then you can skip fresh cream and cashew paste altogether.

 These two ingredients make it extra rich and creamy, which is apt to serve for your festive and special meals.

 I have used the regular vegetable oil, but even mustard oil gives this curry a fantastic flavor.
 You can also go for olive oil or you want it to be more royal, prepare this Dum Aloo in ghee/clarified butter.

 This Dum Aloo lasts for about a day or 2 in the refrigerator in an airtight container.
 Heat it in a pan or microwave, before serving.
 If you feel the gravy has become a little dry, add in a little water and mix while heating.

-This Gravy cannot be frozen, as the curd and cream will split while reheating.
+This Gravy cannot be frozen, as the yogurt and cream will split while reheating.

 It also tastes great with Jeera Rice or any other lightly Spiced Pulao.

 Vegan – To make this Dum Aloo vegan, just use any plant-based yogurt or dairy-free yogurt instead of dairy yogurt.
 To make it extra creamy, use cashew paste and avoid adding fresh cream.